bryanfrye/repo-deploy/README.md

 ## 📦 What It Does

-- Bootstraps new repositories using a Q&A interface
+- Bootstraps new repositories using CLI with provider-specific templates
 - Automatically creates directory structure and starter files
-- Installs cloud-specific templates (e.g., CloudFormation for AWS)
 - Configures `.github/workflows/deploy.yaml` to:
   - Install and run selected linters
   - Deploy cloud resources using defined templates
 - Centralizes shared linting logic via `scripts/linters/`
-- Uses a `.linters` file to dynamically configure linting per repo
+- Allows updating of `.github/workflows/deploy.yaml` and other pertenent settings from a central location

 ## 🚀 Quick Start